 She was there within five minutes, kindly carrying my heavy backpack down the street and up two flights of stairs.
 She ran out to bring me anti-inflammatories, herbal healing gels, and a hot/cold pack.
 And she offered to drive me not only to the hospital (an offer I declined in favor of putting some heat on my shoulder and giving it a day to heal), but also to the train station the next morning.

 In short, when I found myself alone in a foreign city and injured, my wonderful landlord came to my rescue, making me feel that I wasn’t actually alone.
-In fact, after the stay, I nominated her for an Airbnb host award, because if caring for an injured guest isn’t going above and beyond, I don’t know what is.
+In fact, after the stay, I nominated her for a host award, because if caring for an injured guest isn’t going above and beyond, I don’t know what is.

 But it wasn’t just Ilaria’s kindness that made this stay really wonderful (despite my injury).
 The apartment itself, which was clean, quiet, comfortable, and homey, was a huge relief, especially since I spent most of my one day in Verona indoors taking a hot shower and training the steamy water on my shoulder to encourage blood flow, curling up in the giant, comfortable bed to nap, and taking advantage of the snacks provided in the kitchen when I definitely didn’t feel like navigating my way to the grocery store or a restaurant.